 This year we think we should ALL be a little gentler on ourselves, and make some resolutions that aren't going to set us up for a big fat fail...

-Hello, 2020!
+Hello, 2021!
 Another New Year has arrived and with it the customary feeling that we should be getting our home, kids and bods into ship-shape order.
 Spoiler alert: it’s not gonna happen.
 Few of us will stick to our new hardcore fitness regime, we’ll all be taking a crafty peek at social media despite our intentions of less screen time, and we’ll absolutely be eating carbs by mid-January.
-We say let’s stop setting ourselves up for a big fat fail, and start making resolutions that we can keep.
-From taking time out for a sneaky facial to volunteering for a cause you feel passionate about, we’ve come up with five New Year’s resolutions for mums that we think we can make and keep for 2020…
+So we say, let’s stop setting ourselves up for a big fat fail, and start making New Year’s resolutions that we can actually keep.

-3. Start delegating: So what if Evelyn down the road can cope with 52 kids and no helper while whipping up gourmet organic feasts on a daily basis?
-Let her get on with it, and let us start offloading the jobs that other family members can easily take on board.
+So what if Evelyn down the road can cope with 52 kids and no helper while whipping up gourmet organic feasts on a daily basis?
+Let her get on with it.
+And let us start offloading the jobs that other family members can easily take on board.
 No mum shaming or judgey pants here.